 CBD is a cannabinoid, one of the numerous active compounds that cannabis plants produce.
-Until recently, it lived under the shadow of its psychoactive cousin, tetrahydrocannabinol (THC).
-However, research is now showing that CBD has great potential for treating various conditions.
+Until recently, it lived under the shadow of its intoxicating cousin, tetrahydrocannabinol (THC).
+However, research shows that CBD has great potential for treating various conditions.
 So, what about CBD for high blood pressure?

-Many people know that THC can reduce blood pressure.
-This is why some cannabis users experience dizziness as a side effect.
+Many people know that THC can reduce blood pressure, and this is why some cannabis users experience dizziness as a side effect.
 However, we understand less about CBD and how it influences the body.
 That said, it seems that both chemicals could work similarly by relaxing the blood vessels.

 This reaction is probably due to how cannabinoids interact with the body’s endocannabinoid system (ECS).
 It is an intricate network of cell receptors (CB1 and CB2) and chemicals called endocannabinoids.
 When they bind together, they regulate a vast range of physiological processes that help maintain a state of balance within the body.

 Both THC and CBD can also influence this system.
 THC binds directly with CB1 receptors to mimic the activity of an endocannabinoid called anandamide.
 Anandamide has many functions, including relaxing the blood vessels to reduce blood pressure.